-Entomology conducts research, research training and graduate education on the world's insects–their global diversity, evolution, geography, genomic, morphology, conservation, ecology and behavior.
+Entomology conducts research, research training and graduate education on the world's insects — their global diversity, evolution, geography, genomic, morphology, conservation, ecology and behavior.
 These studies are grounded in research collections of almost 5 million specimens and their associated data.
-Major research areas in Entomology are chrysomelid beetles, water beetles, bees, and fossil insects.
+Major research areas in Entomology are water beetles and bees.

 The leaf beetle family Chrysomelidae is one of the largest animal families known, with more than 40,000 described species.
 Entomologist Caroline Chaboo conducts fundamental systematic research with a variety of data - morphology, molecules, behavior - to understand their evolutionary relationships.
 From maternal care of eggs to recycling fecal material to unique relationships with host plants, this beetle family (leaf beetles) has provided a rich source of evolutionary research.